 Hugo suffered child rheumatism on a young age.
 The doctor prescribed lots of fresh air.
 In Winschoten—the city where Popko and Hugo grew up—fresh air was scarse.
 And so it was that their father—my grandfather—bought a parcel of land in a young forest that was emerging from the heather fields around Norg (in the Northern Netherlands).
 Many a weekend and vacation was spent in a newly-erected red brick little house at the edge of what would remain a heatherfield.

 While he was living in De Schuilplaats, my father met my mother.
 (Or, as Akash Sharma—one of my research supervisors—would have me say: my male (♂) parent and female (♀) parent started courtship.)
-Annemarie, my mother, liked Popko's arms—or rather, the fact that he had arms instead of that incline above the elbow that is still popular among ♂ (but not ♀) intellectuals.
-Having never lost his childhood enthusiasm for aquatic life, Popko used those karate and judo-honed arms to dig a big, deep pond near De Schuilplaats's south-facing brick facade.
+Annemarie, my mother, liked Popko’s arms—or rather, the fact that he had arms instead of that incline above the elbow that is still popular among ♂ (but not ♀) intellectuals.
+Having never lost his childhood enthusiasm for aquatic life, Popko used those karate and judo-honed arms to dig a big, deep pond near De Schuilplaats’s south-facing brick facade.
 He moved such an amount of soil that he promised himself to never, ever dig a big pond by hand again.
-[He almost held true to that promise.
-For his next pond, dug in Wagenborgen (in the garden of the rather sizable family home that my grandfather bought for my then-adult-ish and still just-as-spoiled father), most of the blisters and sweat were my brother's.
-The six ponds after that deserve an article of their own.]
+(He almost held true to that promise.
+For his next pond, dug in Wagenborgen (in the garden of the rather sizable family home that my grandfather bought for my then-adult-ish and still just-as-spoiled father), most of the blisters and sweat were my brother’s.
+The six ponds after that, dug with the help of machines, deserve an article of their own.)

 That was then.
 Fast forward 40-something years, to 2018—last year—when me and Marilisa were staying in De Schuilplaats.
 Popko still joins me there occasionally for garden work and even at 70+ he’s still somewhat of a beast with landscaping.
 It’s really not hard to imagine him moving cubic meter after cubic meter after cubic meter of sand.
 But, for over a decade (since 2006), I’ve been the main caretaker of the greenery around De Schuilplaats, while my uncle Hugo has taken care of the renovation and maintenance of the house itself and earning the investments back for us through renting it out to vacation-goers.